serhiiboreiko/css-to-stylus-atom/README.md

 # css-to-stylus

-> Atom package which convert your CSS to Stylus.
+> Atom package which converts your CSS to Stylus.

 ## Install